hemisemidemipresent/btd6-modding-tutorial/README.md

 Now launch the game to see if it works.
 If you get the **il2cpp_init** error, install [.NET 6.0](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/runtime-6.0.12-windows-x64-installer).
 If you get the MSVCP140.dll was not found error, or the game doesn't launch at all then install [visual c++](https://aka.ms/vs/16/release/vc_redist.x64.exe) and then restart your pc.

+## How to uninstall mods

+delete the melonloader, mods, plugins, userdata, userlibs folders as well as dobby.dll, notice.txt and version.dll

 ## Common Mods